census-instrumentation/opencensus-node/packages/opencensus-exporter-zipkin/README.md

 import * as tracing from '@opencensus/nodejs';
 import { Zipkin } from '@opencensus/exporter-zipkin';

-// Add your zipkin url and application name to the Zipkin options const options = {
+// Add your zipkin url (ex http://localhost:9411/api/v2/spans)
+// and application name to the Zipkin options const options = {
   url: 'your-zipkin-url',
   serviceName: 'your-application-name'